chrlzs/NUI-Native-UI/README.md

 ## Running the Project

 To view the components in action, you can run a local web server.
-Here are a few methods to do that:
+Here are a few methods:

 1. **Using Python**:
    ```sh